- Education and Science»

 The more synapses that exist together with increasing numbers of transmitter axons, the greater the ability of the brain to learn and to apply information.
 IQ even rises in this phenomenon.
 Listening to music does this for most humans.

 As with any trend, there are exceptions.
-However, even the deaf can benefit, proven by the fact that the world's number one percussionist, including on the very musical xylophone, is profoundly deaf since age 12: of the UK.
+However, even the deaf can benefit, proven by the fact that the world's number one percussionist, including on the very musical xylophone, is profoundly deaf since age 12: (Touch the Sound) of the UK.
 She feels the frequencies of musical notes. and listens with her whole body.
 Dame Evelyn Glennie

 American Sign Language and sign languages of other nations access both language and motor (movement) processing; therefore, deafness does not eliminate language as important.
 Language is irrevocably linked with personality and culture in an individual.
 Music and arts make up culture, along with other elements.